lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 ## High Council

 The stake presidency calls 12 high priests to form the stake high council (see [Doctrine and Covenants 102:1](/study/scriptures/dc-testament/dc/102?lang=eng&id=p1#p1 "/study/scriptures/dc-testament/dc/102?lang=eng&id=p1#p1"); [124:131](/study/scriptures/dc-testament/dc/124?lang=eng&id=p131#p131 "/study/scriptures/dc-testament/dc/124?lang=eng&id=p131#p131")).
 If an elder is called to serve on the high council, he is ordained a high priest before he is set apart.
+(In a district, elders or high priests may serve on the district council; see [30.8.4](/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number21-figure8_note2_p1#title_number21 "/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number21-figure8_note2_p1#title_number21").)

 Under the direction of the stake presidency, high councilors help with God’s work of salvation and exaltation in the stake.
 Their responsibilities are described in the following sections.